17 Unique Strengths That Give Introverts the Upper Hand

 Envato Elements

 Comfortable with solitude, introverts don’t rely on other people for constant stimulation or validation.
-This independence makes them highly adaptable and resilient in various situations.
+Their independence makes them highly adaptable and resilient in various situations.
 They’re often the ones who can work autonomously and find creative solutions without needing constant input or supervision.

 4. They have deep focus.